Rights Respecting Schools

 We discuss a different ‘Rights Respecting Schools’ article in our classes each month.
 Click on the links below to see what we have been discussing recently:

-In November 2018 we hosted a ShoeShare collection in partnership with Unicef and Clarks.
+We hosted a ShoeShare collection in partnership with Unicef and Clarks.

 Unicef and Clarks have worked in partnership since 2008 to help keep children safe.
 In that time, Clarks have contributed to transforming children’s lives through ShoeShare, gathering old or unwanted shoes at collection points in more than 500 Clarks stores across the UK.
 To date the partnership has raised an incredible £1,000,000.